clrscr0/react-stacks-demo/README.md

 Create a db and setup.sql script.

 # API Server
 Go to api folder and update config.js with db credentials.
+Alternatively, you can go to simple-api folder and update db credentials in index.js. (simple-api is a simplier implementation of the API backend implementation)
 Type below on terminal to run API server:
 * npm i
 * cd api
 * node index.js